sandworm-hq/sandworm-audit/README.md

 ## Get Started

+Install `sandworm-audit` globally via your favorite package manager:

 ```bash
 npm install -g @sandworm/audit
 # or yarn global add @sandworm/audit
 # or pnpm add -g @sandworm/audit
 ```

-Then, run `sandworm-audit` in the root directory of your application.
+Then, run `sandworm-audit` (or run directly without installing via `npx @sandworm/audit`) in the root directory of your application.
 Make sure there's a manifest and a lockfile.

 Available options: